 • SYMBOL: A statue of Montfort, about which may be placed certain of the symbols already used: a staff, a shoulder-pack with the Gospel, a small statue of the Blessed Virgin...

-- I re-read the epitaph of Montfort, I give thanks for what he has given to me personally.

-- I choose an a practice. spect of the life of Mo ontfort that l I will try har der to put into
+- I re-read the epitaph of Montfort, I give thanks for what he has given to me personally. - I choose an aspect of the life of Montfort that I will try harder to put into practice.